Vegan cheese: Ingredients and production

 Common plant-based proteins or vegetable proteins used in vegan cheeses are derived from edible sources of protein, such as soybeans, almond, and their milk.
 Food scientists use a "blend of gums, protein, solids, and fats" to create the mouthfeel and melt of dairy cheese since the ones made with nuts do not melt due to the solid base on which they are composed.
 As of 2024, several startups have developed vegan cheese products which aim to solve this difficulty by making cheese with precision-fermented casein produced by yeast rather than by cows, with one company receiving GRAS designation from the U.S. Food and Drug Administration.

 Different methods are used to create texture and taste.
 Some vegan cheeses are not cultured or aged.
 Instead, acidic ingredients, such as lemon juice, are used to achieve a similar taste to dairy cheese.
 Ingredients of hard or firm vegan cheeses include natural agents such as agar, carrageenan, tapioca flour, and xanthan gum.

-The manufacturing process of fermentation is often used to replicate dairy cheese texture and flavor.
-However, this is a different process from that used in dairy cheeses, since the proteins in plant-based milk react differently to culturing agents and do not coagulate as traditional cheese does.
-It must be aged with other methods, such as ambient temperature and humidity monitoring, and culturing agents, such as rejuvelac, non-dairy yogurt, or kombucha (which are not recommended due to the risks involved in the fermentation process) and kefir grains that are recommended but not often used.
-If these processes are not carried out properly, with good hygiene and correct fermentation methods, the product can carry pathogens, such as Salmonella, Listeria, E. coli, and others.
+Fermentation is often used in the production of plant-based cheese to replicate texture and flavor of dairy cheese.
+Unlike dairy cheese, however, this is a different process, since the proteins in plant-based milk react differently to culturing agents and do not coagulate as traditional cheese does, requiring other culturing methods as well as careful ambient temperature and humidity monitoring.
+Common fermentation agents, include rejuvelac, non-dairy yogurt and kefir grains, although their use is sometimes discouraged due to the potential safety concerns if not managed properly.
+When hygienic practices and controlled fermentation conditions are not maintained, the product can carry pathogens, such as Salmonella, Listeria, E. coli, and others.